oldschoolgg/obdocs/minions.md

 ![https://i.imgur.com/p6d3Wna.gif](https://i.imgur.com/p6d3Wna.gif)| Zulrah

  Some bosses have requirements, like Quest points or gear, refer to [Boss and monster requirements](https://www.oldschool.gg/oldschoolbot/minions?Boss%20and%20monster%20requirements) for more information or use the `+monster` command in the bot.

+ Don't know what you want to kill?
+Use the `+m k random` command to send your minion off to kill a random monster, limited to monsters you have the requirements to kill.

  You can view your minions' killcounts using `+m kc`.